Zoology MCQ Quiz - Objective Question with Answer for Zoology - Download Free PDF

 Answer (Detailed Solution Below)

-The correct answer is 1, 3 and 4 are correct.
+The correct answer is Duck-billed Platypus.

 Key Points